Pharisees Plot Against Jesus

 Here are a couple of examples of loaded questions:

 Have you quit cheating at cards?
 If you answer, "Yes" you are admitting that you used to cheat.
 If you answer, "No" you are admitting that you still cheat.

 Do you still pick on your little brother?
 That is like the other question.
 You are either going to admit that you used to pick on your brother or that you still pick on him.

 Sometimes a loaded question is asked to to try to trick a person into saying something that will get them into trouble.
 Our Bible lesson today is a good example of that.

 Jesus was gaining great popularity among the Israelites.
 This was very upsetting to the religious leaders called Pharisees.
-They thought he was a treat to their authority.
+They thought He was a threat to their authority.
 They tried everything they could think of to make Jesus look bad and yet Jesus had more and more followers every day.
-So, a group of Pharisees met and came up with a plot to trick Jesus into saying something that would discredit Jesus among his followers.
+So a group of Pharisees met and came up with a plot to trick Jesus into saying something that would discredit Him among His followers.

 The people in Jesus' day were required to pay taxes to the Roman government.
 That was not very popular with the people.
-The plan was to go to Jesus and ask him his opinion about paying the taxes.
-So, they sent their disciples, with a few of Herod’s followers mixed in and asked him, "Teacher, we know how honest you are.
+The plan was to go to Jesus and ask Him his opinion about paying the taxes.
+So, the Pharisees sent their followers, with a few of Herod’s followers mixed in and asked Jesus, "Teacher, we know how honest you are.
 You teach the way of God truthfully.
 Now tell us what you think about this: Is it right to pay taxes to Caesar or not?"
-They were actually trying to trick Jesus, because they knew if he said, "Yes," the people would be angry.
-But if he said, "No," he would get into trouble with the Roman authorities.
+They were actually trying to trick Jesus, because they knew if He said, "Yes," the people would be angry.
+But if He said, "No," he would get into trouble with the Roman authorities.